Skip to main content

 • the core curriculum (established in 2018 and revised between 2020 and 2023) that has been in place since the school year 2022/2023: for pupils who were enrolled in Grade I of a general or technical secondary school on 1 September 2022 and are enrolled in the subsequent years.

-Core curriculum contents common to all pupils regardless of the year of enrolment in a general or technical secondary school
+Core curriculum content common to all pupils regardless of the year of enrolment in a general or technical secondary school

-Regardless of the school year of enrolment, pupils follow the same core curriculum for several subjects, including the Polish Language, a foreign language, Latin and Classical Antiquity Culture, Philosophy, History of Art, History of Music, and History of Dance (the subject to be introduced on 1 September 2023).
+Regardless of the school year of enrolment, pupils follow the same core curriculum for several subjects, including the Polish Language, a foreign language, Latin and Classical Antiquity Culture, Philosophy, History of Art, History of Music, and History of Dance (the subject was introduced on 1 September 2023).

 As part of the subject Polish language, taught at the basic and advanced levels, pupils read and discuss classic and contemporary literary works of European and world authors.
-The core curriculum includes two modern foreign languages, taught at the basic and advanced levels in both types of schools.
+The core curriculum includes two modern foreign languages, taught at the basic and advanced levels in both types of schools, and the language of a national or ethnic minority for interested pupils.
 The subject Latin and Classical Antiquity Culture, introduced on 1 September 2020 and taught at the basic and advanced levels, includes not only language learning but also the history and culture of ancient Greece and Rome.

 The core curriculum for Philosophy covers ancient Mediterranean philosophy as a key element of European culture and identity.
 At the advanced level, pupils also learn about the achievements of outstanding European philosophers since the classical antiquity period.

-As part of the subjects History of Art and History of Music, and History of Dance (as from 1 September 2023), taught only at the advanced level, pupils study history of European and world art, music or dance (styles, schools and forms, artists and their works) from the antiquity period to the 21st century.
+As part of the subjects History of Art and History of Music, and History of Dance, taught only at the advanced level, pupils study history of European and world art, music or dance (styles, schools and forms, artists and their works) from the antiquity period to the 21st century.

-Contents of the subject History, taught at the basic and advanced levels, differ only slightly in the core curricula depending on the year of pupil enrolment.
-However, in both cases, the core curriculum covers, for example: history of the ancient world; history and culture of Europe in the Middle Ages, and the Renaissance and Enlightenment periods; topics in modern history (for example, two World Wars and their impact; economic, social and civilisation changes and new ideologies in the 20th century; rise and spread of totalitarianisms; decolonisation; integration and new conflicts; the world at the turn of the 20th and 21st centuries); and Poland’s role in the world (for example, cultural, political, social and economic changes in Poland in the second decade of the 21st century, with special regard to the demographic crisis, the issue of preserving cultural identity, changes occurring in the EU, energy transition and debates on climate change).
+The content of the subject History, taught at the basic and advanced levels, differs only slightly in the core curricula depending on the year of pupil enrolment.
+In both cases, the core curriculum covers, for example, history of the ancient world, and history and culture of Europe from the Middle Ages till the modern times.
+Topics from the 20th and the 21st century include, for example, the two World Wars and their impact; economic, social and civilisation changes and new ideologies in the 20th century; rise and spread of totalitarianisms; decolonisation; integration and new conflicts; the world at the turn of the 20th and 21st centuries (social and political changes in Central and Eastern Europe; continuation of the European integration process; growing importance of China; new threats to the international order).

-As from the school year 2023/2024, as part of the new subject Business and Management, taught at the advanced level, pupils will learn, for example, how to obtain and analyse data and economic forecasts for Poland and the EU and take informed decisions.
-They will also discuss issues such as freedom of economic activity in the EU and economic consequences of the EU internal market, including monetary integration within the eurozone.
+Starting in the school year 2023/2024, as part of the new subject Business and Management, taught at the advanced level, pupils learn, for example, how to obtain and analyse data and economic forecasts for Poland and the EU and take informed decisions.
+They also discuss issues such as freedom of economic activity in the EU and economic consequences of the EU internal market, including monetary integration within the eurozone.

-Core curriculum contents for pupils enrolled in a general or technical secondary school before 1 September 2022
+Core curriculum content for pupils enrolled in a general or technical secondary school before 1 September 2022

 The core curriculum includes the subject Civic Education taught at the basic and advanced levels.